 gathering reason from an untamed mind

-up into the meadow where the brambles climb
+Up into the meadow where the brambles climb

-twisted and tangled, through the burgandy vines
+twisted and tangled, through burgandy vines

-deftly my fingers, while probing the maze
+while deftly my fingers, will probe the maze

-thumping their goodness, one after one
+Then, thumping their goodness, one after one

 into the bucket, dented and worn